How to Add a Social Feed to a HubSpot Website

 Here’s what the completed feed looks like:

-As you can see, embedding your social media feed into your HubSpot website is a simple task that can have a big impact on your marketing and your brand.
+As you can see, adding your social media feed into your HubSpot website is a simple task that can have a big impact on your marketing and your brand.